 How long will it take to receive my medication?

-This ensures we have time to review your treatment, answer any questions, prepare your next prescription, and deliver your medication without interruption.
+This ensures we have time to review your treatment, answer any questions, prepare and order your next prescription, so that it arrives before your current supply runs out.

 I've received my medication.
 What now?